alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error` and **doesn’t call** later steps.
 Short-circuiting here is literal: the remaining functions aren’t executed.

 Yes, this example uses a repository and mutates a `User`.
-That’s deliberate: it’s “real enough” to be motivating without implying you should replace `exceptions` everywhere with `Result`.
+I could have used a squeaky clean, low-fat, low-carb, free-range, pure, side-effect free calculator example, but, it's a bit far removed from everyday code.
+That’s deliberate: it’s “real enough” to be motivating without implying you should replace `exceptions` everywhere with `Result`, or that you have to convert your entire codebase to a functional programming-esque one.

 #### The problem: explicit vs. implicit

 In C#, fallible work usually becomes either implicit control flow (exceptions) or explicit branching (guard clauses and status checks).

-**Option A: Implicit Control Flow (Exceptions)** Method signatures might not show failure.[^checked-exceptions] `DeactivateUser` (below) returns `void`, but it can throw while parsing/loading/saving, or due to business rules.
+**Option A: Implicit Control Flow (Exceptions)**

-Option A (this one) shows a style where **expected failures are represented as exceptions** (“exceptions as control flow”, could be argued as an anti-pattern), and why that can get noisy.
+Method signatures often don’t advertise failure.[^checked-exceptions] DeactivateUser (below) returns void, but it can throw while parsing/loading/saving—or because a business rule rejects the operation.
+You might call these “expected exceptions,” but the signature still looks infallible unless someone writes (and reads) careful documentation, even though it's technically expected.

-This snippet is intentionally heavy-handed: it catches `Exception` and wraps at each step to keep the focus on the friction (in real code you’d often rely on boundary handlers or catch narrower exceptions).
+The following shows a style where expected failures are represented as exceptions (“exceptions as control flow”, which, is an anti-pattern), and why that can get noisy and boilerplate-y.
+This snippet is intentionally heavy-handed: it catches Exception and wraps at each step to highlight the friction (in real code you’d usually catch narrower exceptions or rely on boundary handlers).

 ```csharp
 // The implicit "User" entity used in the examples below